-For the budding engineer, I also like the Equilibrio Game, a set of 18 plastic blocks that come with a set of 60 illustrations of structures to be erected.
-As the name suggests, getting the pieces to balance is difficult, so kids get some hands-on experience with solving balance problems.
+For the budding engineer, I also like the Equilibrio Game, a set of 18 plastic blocks that come with 60 illustrations of structures to be erected.
+As the name suggests, part of the challenge is getting the structures to remain in balance, so concentration and fine motor skills are required.

 et al 2011).

-Most kids are ready to learn simple lessons about maps by the age of 3
+By the age of 3 or 4, most kids are ready to learn simple lessons about maps.

 For instance, young children can learn to interpret a map of their living